Bachelor of Arts in Biology

 Learning science as a process.
 Many of our laboratory courses use inquiry-based collaborative learning to introduce you to the process of science and scientific research.

-Requirements for entrance and continuing enrollment in the 5-year master’s program in biology and education at the Mount::
+Requirements for entrance and continuing enrollment in the five-year master’s program in Biology and Adolescence Education at the Mount::

-Students in the 5-year master's program will be evaluated at the end of each semester.
+- Students in the five-year master's program will be evaluated at the end of each semester.
 Students who do not meet the minimum 3.0 GPA requirement in any semester will be placed on probation.

-Students in the 5-year master’s degree program may elect to remove themselves from the program and enter a bachelor’s program at Mount Saint Mary College at any time.
-However, no more than 6 credits of graduate education courses may be counted toward an individual BA degree if a student leaves the 5-year master’s program for any reason.
+- Students in the five-year master’s degree program may elect to remove themselves from the program and enter a bachelor’s program at Mount Saint Mary College at any time.
+However, no more than 6 credits of graduate education courses may be counted toward an individual BA degree if a student leaves the five-year master’s program for any reason.
 These graduate credits may not then be used toward a post-graduate master’s degree.

 According to the National Education Association (NEA), teacher shortages are expected in science and math in New York State in the near future.